ddgae2/web_scrape/README.md

 ## Parsing of HTTPS, of facts for business, of images

-1. How to manually curate and scrape HTTPS, maps, images from a website using Python need more linguistic parsing knowledge to improve the context.
+1. How to manually curate and scrape HTTPS, maps, and images from a website using Python need more linguistic parsing knowledge to improve the context.

 2. This is a tool for looking through a website to gather words, HTTPS as a CSV output.